kobble-ios/kobble-data/README.md

 So, you can keep links organized where you need them, right alongside with other related information within your projects.

 ### Kobble uses Markdown format
-Documents and presentations in your Kobble environment are formatted using Markdown, an easy to use and versatile syntax.
+Documents and presentations in your Kobble environment are formatted using Markdown, an easy to use and versatile syntax format.
 The benefits of Markdown is that it is platform independent, intuitive to use, uses plain text, provides basic formatting, and is easily converted to HTML.

 ### Kobble data storage using GitHub
 Kobble stores all of your data on [GitHub](https://github.com) in *your personal account*.